Esci 1/72 RF-104G Starfighter

 I plan to use an old Modeldecal sheet (#43) for the larger markings and stencils.
 I compared the decals against the real ones, and the sheet is very accurate as far as I can see.
 Very impressive for a 1977 vintage decal sheet!
 I also bought the mind-boggling DACO 'F-104G Starfigher Stenciling' set (D7242), that is meant for a Belgian 104.
 I compared the small stencils with our Dutch 104, and it seems most can be used.
 It will be a major task to apply all of them (I guess some 250 decals), but I think it will be worth it.
 I may have the large serial numbers Alps-printed, since I don't like to assemble a serial from six separate decals, risking a 'wavy' serial.
 I also have a Dutch Decal F-104/F-16 set (72031), but the alignment isn't very good, and it doesn't include any items not already covered by Modeldecal and DACO.
 I haven't seen a later Starfighter sheet by Dutch Decal (72054) from 2002.
 The decal sheet of my Hasegawa TF-104G / F-104DJ also contains stencils, but they are printed far less subtle than the DACO set, and likely optimized for an F-104DJ.

 I found out more about the background of this helmet cover design in the RNLAF magazine 'KLuPActief' issue March 2012.
-When 'Oude Delft' officialy handed the Orpheus recce pod to 306sqn in 1974, they presented a very large (half scale maybe) giraffe stuffed animal.
-This triggered Ton van Andel (air force maintenance officer and well-known aviation cartoon artist) to design a visor cover using a strip of film, the giraffe and the numbers 306.
-The head of the giraffe was custom-designed to feature good or bad features or characterics of the pilot involved.
+When 'Oude Delft' officialy handed the Orpheus recce pod to 306sqn in 1974, they presented a very large (half scale maybe) giraffe stuffed animal (see the 306sqn 1974 diary, 31 October 1974 entry).
+In 1977 this triggered Ton van Andel, air force maintenance officer and well-known aviation cartoon artist, to design new visor cover artwork featuring this giraffe.
+You can see the basic design in the 306sqn 1977 diary (16 August 1977 entry).
+The head of the giraffe always was a custom-design that had good or bad features of the pilot involved.
+The previous visor cover design can be seen in the 306sqn 1974 diary (18 - 20 June 1974 entry).

 Stores